Racial Wealth Divide is 3 Times Wider than Income Gap, Threatening Economic Opportunity Integrity (Press Release)

 A new report by the Urban Institute's Justice Policy Center highlights the increasing size of the federal prison system, leading to unsustainable cost growth and more dangerous conditions inside prison walls.
 The increased costs of incarceration also run the risk of edging out support for other important public safety priorities.

-The Tax Policy Center Receives $5 Million Grant to Enhance Research and Public Education: Roberton Williams named the first Sol Price Fellow (Press Release)
+The Tax Policy Center Receives $5 Million Grant to Enhance Research and Public Education (Press Release)

 The Price Family Charitable Trust has awarded the Urban Institute a seven-year, $5 million grant to support the Tax Policy Center.
 The Center, a joint project of the Urban Institute and the Brookings Institution, will use the grant to expand its independent, objective research on taxes and equity and to enhance its sharing of timely, reliable information with policymakers, journalists, advocates, educators, and citizens.